wilfredinni/pysheetComments/2018/August/python_follow_read_ask/python-follow-read-ask.md

+# Python Newbies: Who to Follow, What to Read and Where to Ask

 > Updates:
 >
 > - 05-21-2019: [Blogs](#Blogs), [Podcasts](#Podcasts).

 As a self-taught Python Developer and a newbie myself, I think that one of the most important things when starting is to surround ourselves with all things Python related.
-We can [read Blogs](#Blogs), follow [developers on Twitter](#Twitter) and try to contribute to their projects on GitHub.
-We can also subscribe to the different [mailing lists](#Weekly-Mailing-Lists) that exist, and of course, to the many [YouTube channels](#YouTube) that put online and free of charge millions of hours of content so we can just keep getting better and better at Python.
+We can [read blogs](#Blogs), follow [developers on Twitter](#Twitter) and try to contribute to their projects on GitHub.
+We can also subscribe to the different [mailing lists](#Weekly-Mailing-Lists) that exist, and of course, to the many [YouTube channels](#YouTube) that put online and free of charge millions of hours of content, so we can just keep getting better and better at Python.

-In this post, I want to share some of the "assets" that I have collected to this point.
+In this post, I want to share some "assets" that I have collected to this point.

 ## Awesome Python